 ‘What is the IELTS test format and how long will it take?’

 ‘IELTS has four parts – Listening (30 minutes), Reading (60 minutes), Writing (60 minutes) and Speaking (11–14 minutes).
 The total test time is 2 hours and 45 minutes.
 The Listening, Reading and Writing tests are done in one sitting.
-The Speaking test may be on the same day or up to seven days before or after the other IELTS tests.’
+The Speaking test may be on the same day or up to seven days before or after the other IELTS tests.
+For more insight contact us, to get old IELTS question paper.

 ‘What help is available for disabled candidates to give IELTS?’